There are a number of ways to practice mindfulness and get into the present moment.

 Informal Mindfulness Practice

 This practice is based around being present in your daily life without the need to practice sitting or walking meditation.
-Informal mindfulness practice can be performed throughout day to day activities such as opening and closing door and as such supports being more aware of what we are doing and how we are doing these actions.
+Informal mindfulness practice can be performed by slowing down while completing day to day activities.
+An example is when opening and closing doors.
 When closing a door, its not uncommon for us to make a noise when pushing it shut (or letting it slam shut).
 In informal mindfulness practice, we are asked to be present when closing a door and as such close the door with a sense of intention, like ensuring little or no noise is created.
 In doing so, we practice informal mindfulness and become more aware of how we act and what is happening in that moment (the present).

 Grounding